noronhadaniel/ACS_2023/README.md

 # ACS 2023
 This repository contains all (Python 3) code and libraries required for the 2022-2023 Notre Dame Rocketry Team (NDRT) Apogee Control System (ACS).
-It also contains sensor/actuator example code.
+It also contains sensor/actuator example code and flight data.

+## Interfacing with the Microcontroller
+1. Connect to `ND-guest`
+2. Open a terminal
+3. Type `ssh pi@mulberry`
+4. Enter password `ACS_2023`

 ## Batteries